-In the event of a moderate to severe collision, this vehicle is equipped with a fuel pump shut-off feature that stops the flow of fuel to the engine.
-Not every impact will cause a shut-off.
+In the event of a moderate to severe collision, your vehicle is equipped with a fuel pump shut-off feature that stops the flow of fuel to the engine.
+Not every impact will cause a shutoff.

-After an accident, if the engine cranks but does not start, this switch may have been activated
+After an accident, if the engine cranks but does not start, this switch may have been activated.